daem0nc0re/PrivFu/README.md

 [Project](./TrustExec)

-This tool is to execute process as TrustedInstaller group account.
+This tool is to execute process as `NT SERVICE\TrustedInstaller` group account.
 Original PoC is [Grzegorz Tworek](https://twitter.com/0gtweet)'s [TrustedInstallerCmd2.c](https://github.com/gtworek/PSBits/blob/master/VirtualAccounts/TrustedInstallerCmd2.c).
 I ported it to C# and rebuilt it as a tool.
 Most of operations require administrative privilege (`SeDebugPrivilege`, `SeImpersonatePrivilege` and High Mandatory Level):